Streams data flow: ingest (RTMP/SRT/WHIP/TUS2) → transcode → CMAF over MoQT → signed playback to browsers and native SDKs.

 Live broadcast

-Push once, fan out to thousands.
-Sub-second glass-to-glass on a warm path.
+Push once and fan out to thousands.
+Glass-to-glass is sub-second on a

 VOD

-Resumable uploads via TUS2, packaged to CMAF, played from the same catalog
+Resumable uploads via TUS2, packaged to CMAF, and played from the same

 Four ingest protocols

-RTMP, SRT, WHIP (WebRTC-HTTP ingest), and TUS2 — pick what your encoder or
+RTMP, SRT, WHIP (WebRTC-HTTP ingest), and TUS2.
+Pick the protocol that

 Signed playback

-Mint a JWT-bearing playback URL; the relay verifies it inside the subscribe
+Mint a JWT-bearing playback URL.
+The relay checks it inside the subscribe

 handler.
 The URL is the auth.